wwsd/wwsd.github.io/_posts/2015-12-13-RaspberryPi-Docker-Cluster-Consul-Swarm.md

 As I find more local build scripts for base images I intend on adding them to local-base so that there a broad spectrum of hosts I can build in ARM securely

+I explain this local-jessie stuff a bit more in another post [here](http://joshuacox.github.io/docker/2015/12/19/local-jessie/)

 #### Bocker vs. Clucker

 Ok so this is a tough one, if applied to the [bokbot](http://bokbot.com/), is this a